Events and Programs That Begin Before You Arrive and Continue After You Depart - All Genres.

-Algonkian events nurture intimate, carefully managed environments conducive to practicing the skills and learning the knowledge necessary to approach the creation of a competitive novel.
-If you are beginning a novel or working on a novel-in-progress, or if you have a completed ms and require a strong reality check, you must receive professional, highly focused reaction not only to your prose and narrative, but to your entire work, including the story premise (most important), plot and pinch points, character arcs, conflict lines, theme and all else.
-Our ultimate goal is to increase your odds of becoming a published author by showing you how to inhabit that upper percentile of writers who will have their work taken seriously by professionals in the business.
+What does the above mean?
+At all Algonkian events, our writers receive critical, publisher-reviewed, pre-event assignments, warnings, and must-do lists found in our novel writing forums at Algonkian Author Connect.
+Additionally, at the conclusion of events, and for editorial polish purposes, our writers are provided with a supplemental novel development program online that includes faculty consultations.
+If you are beginning a novel or working on one in-progress, or if you have a completed ms and require a strong reality check, you must receive professional, highly focused reaction not only to your prose and narrative, but to your entire work, including the story premise (most important), plot points, antagonist, secondary characters, conflict lines, theme, and all else.
+Our ultimate goal, therefore, is to increase your odds of becoming a published author by showing you how to inhabit that upper percentile of writers who will have their work taken seriously by professionals in the business.

 Like most European and American retreats and workshops, writers discover themselves immersed in a scenic and relaxing location.
 Both events include pre-event development assignments online, the Algonkian Study Guide, ample one-on-one time with commercial professionals (agents and editors, not just authors) as well as pragmatic doses of technique and knowledge--the kind necessary to produce competitive and artful work.
 Our workshops and retreats, including the St. Augustine Author-Mentor (see below), also include a post-event novel development program online.
 Thus, our events are the only ones that begin before you arrive and continue after you leave.